fleetdm/fleet/proposals/001-controlled-rollout.md

         - linux: true
 ```

-The `Enabled(h *Host) bool` function will use the provided host to define whether the feature is enabled or not based on
+The `Get(h *Host) bool` function will use the provided host to define whether the feature is enabled or not based on
 how it's defined in the configuration.